Titbits and News from the Mare Nostrum

 The Gagûm of Sippar

-They lived in their own private houses within the walls, often with servants or slaves.
-They were allowed to own property, conduct business, and leave the cloister during the day, but they had to return at night.
+They resided in private houses within the walls with servants or slaves.
+They were permitted to own properties, carry out business transactions, and move out of the convent during the daytime, and had to return at night.

-To become a Nadītu, a woman was "married" to the god Shamash.
-This status came with strict social rules that, paradoxically, created their economic freedom.
+In order to become a Nadītu, the woman was "married" to the god Shamash.
+Being a Nadītu included strict social norms, which paradoxically granted her economic freedom.

-Celibacy (Mostly): A Nadītu of Shamash was generally forbidden to marry or have children.
+Celibacy (Mostly): The Nadītu of Shamash could not marry or have offspring in most cases.

-Ring Money: The Nadītu often wore their wealth.
-Archives describe Nadītu women receiving their dowry in the form of "silver rings" (har-ku-babbar), large, coil-like bracelets that served as both jewellery and portable bullion.
+Ring Money: The Nadītu often wore their riches on their persons.
+The Archives tell how Nadītu women received their bridal gift in the form of “silver rings”, which consisted of har-ku-babbar, or large wrist coils resembling Bracelets of Value that functioned as both heavy jewellery and portable bullion.

 The Tappūtum - Inventing the Limited Partnership

-The contract typically stipulated that upon the merchant's return, the Nadītu would get her principal investment back plus 50% of the net profit.
-The merchant kept the other 50% as his commission.
+The terms of the contract normally stated that once the merchant returned, the Nadītu shall receive her original investment as well as 50% of the net profit.
+The remaining 50% profit went to the merchant as his commission.

-These were not loans with guaranteed interest; they were equity investments.
-If the ship sank or pirates stole the cargo, the Nadītu often lost her capital, unless she had a specific clause forcing the merchant to bear the risk, known as "making the merchant an enemy of the city".
+These were not loans with guaranteed interest; rather, they were equity investments.
+If the boat sank or the pirates stole the cargo, the Nadītu might lose her money, unless she included a special clause requiring the merchant to assume the risk, known as "making the merchant an enemy of the city."

 The Nadītu were aggressive landlords.
-They bought fields, orchards, and urban housing lots.
-They leased land to tenant farmers and collected rent in barley and sesame.
+The Nadītu bought agricultural fields, orchards, and city property lots.
+The Nadītu rented land to tenant farmers, charging barley and sesame as rents.

-They often engaged in "harvest arbitrage."
-They would lend silver to desperate farmers in the winter and demand repayment in barley at the harvest, effectively buying grain at rock-bottom prices to resell later when prices rose.
+They usually practiced “harvest arbitrage.”
+They lent silver to desperate farmers during the winter and collected the money back with interest in the form of barley during the harvest season, thus buying grain at rock-bottom prices for resale later when the price rose.

 The Problem with Aunts